Yohann76/graphic-representation-realt/Docs/Tasks.md

 ## TODO LIST (V1)

 ## Graphics :

-- Position graphics to better view legend
+- Legend for each graphic must be is white & Position graphics to better view legend
-- Legend for each graphic must be is white
+  - maybe remove legend, keep graphic, make the legend manually (with a maximum number of elements,sorted by size,with a scrool to the left in each frame?)

 - manage different currency for each graphic (convert each monney in $ for have correct proportion in %)
 - Check that the data is correct in relation to the portfolio in $ and not in relation to the number of houses.

 ## PropertyInfo Table :